HeinzBenjamin/FlexCLI/README.md

 # FlexCLI
 FlexCLI is a C++/CLI interface to access the physics engine NVidia Flex from .Net environment.
 Furthermore the repository contains an implementation of FlexCLI in the form of a plugin for Grasshopper in Rhino3D.
 This plugin - called FlexHopper - provides the possiblity to use NVidia Flex physics simulation - via the FlexCLI pipeline - in the CAD software Rhino.<p>
 FlexCLI is built against NVidia Flex release 1.1.0.
 NVidia Flex is patented property of NVidia.
-The author of this repository did not create or change NVidia proprietary code, nor is he the author of any code contained in the folder FlexCore110.
-The author of this repository is the author of FlexCLI and FlexHopper only, both of which can found in the respective folders.
-The code inside the directory FlexCore110 is part of the NVidia Flex engine and included here to make FlexCLI usable.
-For more information on NVidia Flex go here: https://developer.nvidia.com/nvidia-flex-110-released<p><p>
+The author of this repository did not create or change NVidia proprietary code, nor is he the author of NVidia Flex.
+The author of this repository is the author of FlexCLI and FlexHopper only, both of which can found in the respective folders.<br>
+For more information on NVidia Flex go here: https://developer.nvidia.com/flex and https://developer.nvidia.com/nvidia-flex-110-released<p><p>

 FlexCLI runs on x64 architectures only.
 It was built against .Net 4.5.2<p>
 Flex.sln contains FlexCLI and FlexHopper.
 Upon building the solution all compiled files will be stored inside "bin".
 Make sure to set your compiler platform to x64.<p>